 Research interests in music history of the 14th to 18th centuries, opera, and postmodern views of musicology.

-Associate Professor; Henfrey Fellow and Tutor, St Catherine's College
+Professor of Music; Henfrey Fellow and Tutor, St Catherine's College

 Research interests in 19th and 20th-century music, particularly Robert Schumann, song, opera studies, reception history and analysis.